rvounik/frontend2/README.md

 - pages should be defined under src/js/pages, imported by App.js and added to the router component there
 - pages can consist of custom, specific components, that live inside the page' components folder
 - pages can include generic components from src/js/components
-- following the master/slave pattern, redux logic should only be contained in the master component of a page
+- following the master/slave or presentational/container or smart/dumb pattern, redux logic should only be contained in the master component of a page. see https://redux.js.org/docs/basics/UsageWithReact.html for more information no, not really..

+a container component is just a React component that uses store.subscribe() to read a part of the Redux state tree and supply props to a presentational component it renders.

 - components should be defined within the page/ folder unless they are generic enough to be placed under src/js/components
 - components can include functionality from src/js/utils (import formatDate from '../../../../utils/formatDate';)